Skip to main content

 Choosing the right milk formula is important for your child’s optimum growth and development.

-It might be time to explore milk that is scientifically formulated for their developing tummies.
-These are kinds of milk that are made with PHP (Partially Hydrolyzed Proteins) that are easier to digest and have fewer allergens in comparison to cow’s milk.
+It might be time to explore milk that is scientifically formulated for their developing digestive system These are kinds of milk that are made with PHP (Partially Hydrolyzed Proteins) that are easier to digest.

 What’s PHP?
-Partially Hydrolyzed Protein is a kind of protein that goes through a special process that breaks down proteins into smaller** pieces; to make sure it’s more gentle for your child’s developing tummies.
+Partially Hydrolyzed Protein is a kind of protein that goes through a special process that breaks down proteins into smaller** pieces; to make it easier to digest.

 Is your kid’s poop telling you something?

-If you’ve noticed that there are changes in color or consistency in their poop, here’s a guide to help you check if it’s normal or if it’s a sign of tummy issues.6
+If you’ve noticed that there are changes in color or consistency in their poop, here’s a guide to help you check if it’s normal or if it’s a sign of digestion issues.6

 1. Check the color